Shushrusha's Suman Ramesh Tulsiani Hospital

 Shushrusha's Suman Ramesh Tulsiani Hospital is a hospital in Vikhroli, Mumbai, India, founded in 2014.
 It is affiliated with the Shushrusha Citizens' Co-operative Hospital in Dadar, Mumbai.

 It is located off the Eastern Expressway in Kannamwar Nagar, Atma Ram Marg, Vikhroli.

 Co-operative concept and organization

 The Shushrusha hospitals in Dadar and Vikhroli are the only co-operative hospitals in Mumbai.

 Community services

+The hospital provides no-cost services for prevention and treatment for physical and mental ailments.
+Services include (some services may be consolidated with Dadar division):